 Too often, the regulatory requirements of starting a business are unclear for entrepreneurs and can be more difficult for immigrants navigating cultural and language barriers.
 This is especially the case when starting a brick-and-mortar business.
 Conflicting information from various local regulatory bodies can cause delays that are far costlier than just the added time to become compliant.
 To entrepreneurs, it may mean more time paying rent on a commercial space with no revenue or income, and it can often be the difference between a successful enterprise and one that is forced to close its doors far too early.
 Even seemingly insignificant fees and forms can add up to have a detrimental effect.
 Government should support the following solutions:

-- Require coordination across agencies to simplify all federal, state, and local procedures, forms, licenses, and permits required to start a business.
+- Incentivize coordination across agencies to simplify all federal, state, and local procedures, forms, licenses, and permits required to start a business.

-In response to the COVID-19 pandemic, many cities have adapted their local rules and regulations around starting and operating a business.
-In November 2020, San Francisco voters approved a broad ballot measure to streamline and simplify the process of starting a business, including by allowing all applications for storefront use to be reviewed within 30 days (compared with the months it would previously take), ensuring parallel cross-department application reviews to speed up the application process, and relaxing zoning ordinances and regulatory rules.
+POLICY IN PRACTICE: In response to the COVID-19 pandemic, San Francisco adapted their local rules and regulations around starting a business.
+This includes allowing all applications for storefront use to be reviewed within 30 days (compared with the months it would previously take), ensuring parallel cross-department application reviews to speed up the application process, and relaxing zoning ordinances and regulatory rules.
 San Francisco is also modernizing zoning restrictions to allow businesses to open more quickly by making more businesses eligible for streamlined approval in neighborhood commercial zones.